cernylab/dnatco/README.md

     // Color of structures highlighted in the Viewer "highlightColor": "#ee0011",

-    // Inner olor of the violin plot marker "violinPlotMarkerColorA": "#fffb7b",
+    // Inner color of the violin plot marker "violinPlotMarkerColorA": "#fffb7b",
     // Outline color of the violin plot marker "violinPlotMarkerColorB": "#000",